Aircraft Nuclear Propulsion: Indirect air cycle

-Experimental Reactors and Projects
+Experimental reactors and projects

 Aircraft Reactor Experiment

 The United States Aircraft Reactor Experiment (ARE) was a 2.5 MWth thermal-spectrum nuclear reactor experiment designed to attain a high power density and high output temperature for use as an engine in a nuclear-powered bomber aircraft.
 The advantage of a nuclear-powered aircraft over a conventionally-powered aircraft is that it could remain airborne orders of magnitude longer and provide an effective nuclear strategic deterrent to a nuclear-armed Soviet adversary.
 The ARE was the first molten salt reactor (MSR) to be built and operated.
-It used the molten fluoride salt NaF-ZrF4-UF4 (53-41-6 mol%) as fuel, was moderated by a hexagonal-configuration beryllium oxide (BeO), and had a peak temperature of 860 °C. A redundant liquid sodium coolant system was used to cool the moderator and reflector materials.
+It used the molten fluoride salt NaF–ZrF4–UF4 (53–41–6 mol%) as fuel, was moderated by a hexagonal-configuration beryllium oxide (BeO), and had a peak temperature of 860 °C. A redundant liquid sodium coolant system was used to cool the moderator and reflector materials.
 A secondary helium gas coolant loop was circulated around the primary coolant to transfer heat to a water radiator where heat output was dumped to atmosphere.
 Reactivity control rods were installed and it was found that the control rods did not determine the output power of the ARE; rather, the power demand did, which affected the outlet and inlet temperatures because of the negative temperature coefficient of reactivity.
 The ARE was operated at power for 221 hours up to a peak of 2.5 MWth.

 MX-1589 project

 On September 5, 1951, the USAF awarded Convair a contract to fly a nuclear reactor on board a modified Convair B-36 Peacemaker under the MX-1589 project of the ANP program.
 The NB-36H Nuclear Test Aircraft (NTA) was to study shielding requirements for an airborne reactor, to determine whether a nuclear aircraft was feasible.
 This was the only known airborne reactor experiment by the U.S. with an operational nuclear reactor on board.
 The NTA flew a total of 47 times testing the reactor over West Texas and Southern New Mexico.
-The reactor, named the Aircraft Shield Test Reactor (ASTR), was operational but did not power the aircraft, rather the primary purpose of the flight program was shield testing.
+The reactor, named the Aircraft Shield Test Reactor (ASTR), was operational but did not power the aircraft; the primary purpose of the flight program was testing the effectiveness of the shielding.
 Based on the results of the NTA, the X-6 and the entire nuclear aircraft program was abandoned in 1961.